Predicting the diversity of early epidemic spread on networks: Discussion

 Altogether, our results stress the danger of justifying a lack of intervention with slow trends in early disease spread data.
 Little can be learned about transmission mechanisms and dynamics from the first few epidemic generations.
 The distribution of epidemic courses is mostly driven by the inherent randomness of transmission, and the window in which the dynamics settle into their subcritical or supercritical behavior tends to be unfortunately narrow, which leaves little room for fast adaptive responses.

-Faced now with the emergence of variants of COVID-19 in pockets of the US and in the rest of the world, the current situation is reminiscent of the scenario in the state of Washington during January of 2020 \textemdash sporadic clusters of cases with an unclear growth trajectory.
+Faced now with emergence of variants of COVID-19 around the world, the current situation is reminiscent of the scenario in the state of Washington during January of 2020 \textemdash sporadic clusters of cases with an unclear growth trajectory.
 We see from the data in Washington, as well as many other states and countries, how quickly cases explode and what that means for the likelihood of controlling the epidemic without external intervention efforts.
 Slow initial disease growth does not preclude a rapid increase shortly thereafter.